 It's very simple to pull off!
 Once you master this the first time, you'll be making this Jamaican chicken dinner all the time!

 I do recommend preparing the chicken overnight and leaving it to infuse the flavours.
 To begin, we need to create the marinade.
-It's a simple concoction that includes some homemade browning and coconut sugar.

 This is by far more superior to the overly processed brown sugar, albeit expensive.
 Keep in mind it's nutritional properties are retained through its minimal processing.